Housing a Pet Hedgehog

 You can purchase a commercial hide, such as the plastic igloos, which are easy to clean and come in large and giant sizes, or you can use cardboard shoe boxes, which need to be replaced every 2-3 weeks.

-Generally, most hedgehogs will not sleep where there potty, and in some cases, you can even train a hedgehog to use a litter pan in a designated area in the cage.
+Generally, most hedgehogs will not sleep where they potty, and in some cases, you can even train a hedgehog to use a litter pan in a designated area in the cage.
 If you opt to litter train your hedgehog, you'll need to make sure there's enough room for the litter pan, which should be at least 2"D x 6" x 9".
 You can use clay litter, which is readily accepted by hedgehogs, but can cause dust, or you can consider a pelleted, cat litter to cut down dust, although hedgehogs don't accept it as well.

 You may want to include an exercise wheel to the enclosure.
 Many claim it's one of the best cage accessories that you can include because it will help your hedgehog maintain a healthy weight, while he's having fun.
 If you opt to include a wheel, you want to make sure that it has a solid bottom, such as the Super Pet Silent Spinner Wheel.
 You want to make sure that the wheel is at least 12" in diameter because if the wheel is too small, the hedgehog will have to arch his back too much while running.
 (The wheels should be washed off frequently because hedgehogs do have a tendency to use the bathroom on them while running.)